After The Battle of Olustee

 In 1897 the Florida Division of the United Daughters of the Confederacy (UDC) began raising funds to place a monument at Olustee.
 Two years later, the Florida Legislature appropriated $2500.00 and established a commission to oversee construction of the monument.
 After numerous delays, the project was completed in 1912, and on October 23 of that year the monument was officially dedicated.
 More than 4,000 people, including many veterans, attended the dedication.
 Former Confederate Major General Evander M. Law presided over the ceremonies, while Florida Governor Albert W. Gilchrist and various dignitaries also attended.
 U.S. Senator Duncan U. Fletcher made the keynote address, proclaiming that "... this granite tower... stands sentinel over the field where the Confederate soldier won admission to the temple of fame."

 The UDC administered the Olustee Battlefield Memorial until 1949, when the Florida Board of Parks and Historic Memorials assumed responsibility for Olustee Battlefield.
 Subsequently a small museum was built on the site and interpretative markers erected.
-Today the site is administered by the Florida Department of Natural Resources.
-The Olustee Battlefield State Historic Site is the oldest unit in the Florida state park system.
+Today the Olustee Battlefield Historic State Park is administered by the Florida Department of Environmental Protection, Division of Recreation and Parks.
+The Olustee Battlefield Historic State Park is the oldest unit in the Florida state park system.

-On 20, February 1977 the First Annual Reenactment of the Battle of Olustee was held at the State Historic Site.
+On 20, February 1977 the First Annual Reenactment of the Battle of Olustee was held at the Olustee Battlefield Historic State Park.
+[Note: The Olustee Battlefield Historic State Park occupies just a small portion of the original battlefield.
+Much of the remainder of the original battlefield is included in the Osceola National Forest, managed by the USDA Forest Service.]
 Less than 300 participants were present, but keen visitor interest was obvious.
 The initial site for the battle was in the long visitor trail loop.
 The spectators walked in on the right and left trails and viewed from the top of the small loop as several hundred reenactors waded through waist to shoulder-deep saw-palmetto.
-The battle was lop-sided in favor of the far more numerous Confederates, and the panorama was somewhat limited, with puffs of smoke, heads, hats, and shoulders all that some could see.
+The battle was lop-sided in favor of the far more numerous Confederates, and the panorama was somewhat limited, with puffs of smoke, heads, hats, and shoulders that was all that some could see.

 In subsequent years the battle was moved a few hundred yards to the northeast where an old field had been and where visibility was far better.
 There the action took place in a park-like area with large pines, and little undergrowth.
 It was very much like period descriptions of the battle.